aws-solutions-library-samples/guidance-for-omnichannel-claims-processing-powered-by-generative-ai-on-aws/README.md

 The sample insurance company webpage for the chatbot interface uses a hard coded user name and password.
 You can modify the chatbot webui application to use your preferred authentication mechanisms.
 To add security for your Amazon Connect chat communications widget to have more control when initiating new chats, follow [this documentation](https://docs.aws.amazon.com/connect/latest/adminguide/add-chat-to-website.html#confirm-and-copy-chat-widget-script).
 For the Claimsprocessing webpage built using Streamlit (hosted on AWS Fargate and served via Amazon CloudFront), you can add Amazon Congnito for additional authentication and authorization by referrencing [this](https://github.com/aws-samples/deploy-streamlit-app).
 For the Cloudfront web pages, you can enable [AWS WAF for added security](https://docs.aws.amazon.com/waf/latest/developerguide/cloudfront-features.html).

 By modifying the generative AI prompt sample we have shared in this guidance, you can often guide the model to generate outputs that are more closely aligned with your requirements.
 You are responsible for testing, securing, and optimizing the usage of generative AI as appropriate for production grade use based on your specific quality control practices and standards.

+Integrations to 3rd party systems is to show the art of possible.
+You can change the integration logic as you prefer.

 ## License
 This library is licensed under the MIT-0 License.
 See the LICENSE file.